Thomas Barker (meteorologist): Life and work

 Barker published a number of papers in the Philosophical Transactions of the Royal Society.
 As well as being a meteorologist, he was also an astronomer, publishing An Account of the Discoveries concerning Comets, with the Way to find their Orbits, and some Improvements in constructing and calculating their Places in 1757.
 He "provided a handy table for determining parabolic trajectories and orbits".
 He was the first modern astronomer to note the discrepancy between some ancient accounts of Sirius being a red star and its current blue-white colour.
 His journals include observations on the local flora and fauna in addition to the weather.
 He also wrote a number of theological books.

-Thomas Barker died on 29 December 1809 and was buried in Lyndon churchyard on 3 January 1810.
+Thomas Barker died on 29 December 1809 and was buried in the churchyard of St Martin's Church, Lyndon on 3 January 1810.